 Time and space

 I don’t thrive on go, go, go.
-I am an introvert and as such need time, and space, to re-energize.
+I am an introvert and as such need time, and space, to re-energise.
 If I don’t slow down, I fall into a big heap, get sick and miss out.

 On that first trip to the States, I regret not having more time.
 More time to get to know the way of the Amish, more time strolling the streets of Boston instead of a vague memory of a Trolley Tour.
 I want to go back and have a picnic in Boston Common, to hear the stories of the witch trials, to taste my way around the city’s eateries.

-Whilst others painted the stunning view over the valley from Cortona, I sat on a stone wall and wrote.
+While others painted the stunning view over the valley from Cortona, I sat on a stone wall and wrote.
 My thoughts, feelings, emotions.
 It became my next blog post.
 Never had I felt more creative than sitting there.
 No rush, no constraints, just time.

 It is something I want to explore more – Creative Travel.